Capacity of Finite-State Channels with Delayed Feedback: Computable Bounds On Delayed Feedback Capacity

 \section{Computable Bounds On Delayed Feedback Capacity}

-In this section we start with a general result, in which the delayed feedback capacity of any FSC can be computed as the instantaneous feedback capacity of a transformed FSC.
-By utilizing this reduction, we derive computable upper and lower bounds on the delayed feedback capacity of unifilar FSCs that are a straightforward extension of the $Q$-graph bounds from Section \ref{sec: method1_qbounds}.
-These new bounds are introduced in Section \ref{sec: delayed_new_formulas}.
+In this section, we first show that the delayed feedback capacity problem can be converted into an instantaneous feedback capacity problem, by reformulating the FSC.
+Consequently, for any unifilar FSC, we then introduce upper and lower bounds on the delayed feedback capacity that are a straightforward extension of the $Q$-graph bounds from Section \ref{sec: method1_qbounds}.